grayl10/grayl10/Compiler Projects/README.md

   **Mov dest, src**
   > The **MOV** command moves data from the source(**src**) to the destination(**dest**).
 The destination can be either memory locations or registers.
 The source can be a register, memory location, or an integer constant.
 Register-to-register moves are allowed, but direct memory-to-memory moves are not allowed.

-  **ADD dest, src**

-  **SUB dest, src**
+  **ADD dest, src** and **SUB dest, src**

   > The **ADD** command adds src and dest and places the result in dest.
 Dest must be a register.
 Src can be an integer constant, register, or a memory location.
 The same rules apply for subtraction.

   **JMP label**